Skip to main contentScroll Top

 I would only find out much later, but this temple was built by the family, devout Buddhists, who had bought the island and its plantation at the end of the 19th century (for the modest sum of 24,000 baht at the time!).

 In the photo just before, you can see a wooden house sticking out (then painted white).
-This would be the original family home (therefore a hundred years old, but not the one we would look for later that same day), since renovated and housing a small museum, right next to the Koh Mak Seafood.
+This would be the original family home (therefore a hundred years old, but not the one we would look for later that same day), since renovated and housing a small museum, right next to Koh Mak Seafood.

 large tree at the temple of Ko Mak, Thailand